 This Winter Brunch Plaid Tablescape & Menu will have you hosting in style.
 Invite some friends over for a stylish brunch party with red & black plaid details.
 Get all the details here.

-You know how popular plaid is during the holidays, but it’s a classic and neutral design that can take you all through winter entertaining.
+You know how popular plaid is during the holidays, but it’s a classic design that can take you all through winter entertaining.
 This red and black plaid tablescape can be used for so many occasions from a New Years Day brunch to a Valentines Day gathering.

 I’ve designed this table and menu specifically for a winter brunch because this is a great time for a relaxed gathering.
 Put another log on the fire, turn on some smooth jazz, and sip on winter cocktails!